Challenger Tractor: Early 21st century

 Since 2002, when the brand was purchased by AGCO, Challenger tractors have been manufactured at the company's Jackson, Minnesota facility.
 At the time AGCO purchased the Challenger brand most Challenger dealers were also Caterpillar construction equipment dealers.
 Although AGCO has shifted focus of the Challenger tractor to the agricultural market, the construction market is still an important sector for the tractors as AGCO still manufactures specially configured machines for use with pull-type earth moving equipment.

 The Caterpillar Challenger MT875B was the most powerful production tractor available during its span with 430 kW engine power.
 In 2007, the MT875B broke the world record for most land tilled in 24 hours with a custom-made, 14 m disc harrow fabricated by Grégoire Besson.
 It tilled 644 ha.
 The tractor consumed 4.42 L/ha diesel fuel.

-Current

-The current production of Challenger tractors has expanded to include both tracked and wheeled type tractors.
-Both types are available in either row-crop or flotation type configurations depending upon the preference of the customer.
+The production of Challenger tractors expanded for a time to include both tracked and wheeled type tractors, which were available in either row-crop or flotation type configurations depending upon the preference of the customer.
 Since their purchase in 2002, the Challenger brand has used a Caterpillar diesel engine in the majority of their models.
 However, with the introduction of the D series of each tractor model, AGCO began implementing the use of AGCO Power branded engines that are Tier 4i/Stage 3B emission compliant by using e3, a Selective Catalytic Reduction system which injects urea in engine's exhaust gas stream to reduce nitrogen oxides and particulate matter emitted to the atmosphere.